What You’ll Be Able to Do After Reading This

 How Loan Terms Interact With the Tax Credit Timing

-As covered in our dedicated tax credit guide, understanding how your specific loan structure interacts with when you actually receive tax credit value matters for your real cash flow during this period.
-Some homeowners use their tax credit, once realized through their tax filing, to make a lump-sum payment toward their loan principal, which can meaningfully reduce total interest paid if the loan terms allow this kind of prepayment without penalty.
+As we cover in our dedicated tax credit guide, the way your loan is structured interacts directly with when you receive tax credit value — and that timing matters for your cash flow in the interim.
+Many homeowners plan to apply their tax credit, once it comes through at tax filing, as a lump-sum payment against loan principal.
+Done right, this can meaningfully cut total interest paid, provided the loan allows early paydown without penalty.

 Dealer Fees and How They Affect Your Actual Rate